PrinciplesDotDev/principles/iterate-in-thens.md

 * steps required to update a single library.
 * bugs arising from changing a library.

-### Parallel working
+### Iterating in "THENs" in parallel:

-Iterating also allows working in parallel, but the parallel task should be highly related or the same task.
+Iterating in thens also allows working in parallel.
+The parallel task should done sequentially with the task being mostly the same for each.

-Working across 10 applications at the same time to update a single library.

 With all the 10 applications
 search for the old library version
-**THEN** replace with the new version search for the old library method that is deprecated **THEN** replace with the new supported method. etcc..
+**THEN** replace with the new version search for the old library method that is deprecated **THEN** replace with the new supported method. etc..

 ## Definitions

-* Chunk of work - An amount of work that you can be encapsulated into a task.
-This will vary with a persons experience.
+* Chunk of work - Work that is divided up into related sections.

 ## Contributors